Hungary VAT guide

 Deadlines and submission

 VAT returns are due to be submitted by the 20th day of the month following the reporting period.
-If the submission deadline falls on a weekend or a bank holiday the filing due date is moved to the next working day.
-In Hungary no extension can be requested.
+If the deadline falls on a weekend or a bank holiday the filing due date is moved to the next working day.
+In Hungary, filing extensions are generally not available.

 Electronic public road trade control system (EKAER)

 As of 1 January 2021, the scope of the EKAER reporting obligation was decreased significantly.
-Currently, the goods that were previously identified as high-risk goods are the subject of reporting.
+Currently, reporting is generally required only for goods classified as notifiable goods (previously high-risk goods), as defined by Hungarian legislation.

 Real-time reporting